ballerkobe808/invest/README - 2c 401K & IRA.txt

 529 prepaid plans let you prepay part or all of an in-state public tuition, locking in the tuition at time of payment.

+Savings Plans for college tuition (its after tax dollars) Ways to adjust:

+  - beneficiary dies
+  - you can change beneficiary
+  - you can use for elem or high school ed, trade schools
+  - if beneficiary gets a scholarship???

+You only pay penalties (10% and income tax) on the EARNINGS Make sure you pay from there directly to the school to avoid IRS confusion